 Trying to buy a house with low credit can result in disappointment after disappointment, as your loan applications may face repeated rejection.
 Or, even worse, you may be offered terms that seem like they were devised by a “loan shark”.

 Raising your credit score will you avoid these obstacles.
 However, if you need to move into a new home quickly, pursuing a seller financed mortgage should be at the top of your list for home financing options.
 Checking your local credit unions to see of they have buy a house with low credit program is a good idea, too.

 Who We Are

 Amerinote Xchange is a loan acquisition firm located in sunny California.
-One of our primary specialties is acquiring and maintaining residential and commercial mortgage notes.
+As a principal note buyer one of our primary specialties is acquiring and maintaining residential and commercial mortgage notes.

 If you provide seller-based financing, you have the chance to sell your mortgage note partially of fully for a lump sum payment.
 To find out more about this option and other benefits of seller financing, please call us today at (800) 698-3650, or use the contact form on our website.